Chreno972/React-tp/conditionnal-render-and-list/tips.md

-# un component stateless est un component directement importé dans le fichier App.js, sans recourir ou intéragir avec le state d' App.js, tout simplement.
-On lui donne une fonction et des propriétés comme dans un fichier javascript basique, on exporte cette fonction et l'importe dans App.js
+# TIPS

+a stateless component is directly imported into the App.js file, without interacting with its state.
+We give the component file functions and properties, contained into a variable (const), we can export for App.js

-## Souvent en React on nomme les évènements pour gérer les évenements "handle" + le nom de l'évènement "click" etc
+Souvent en React on nomme les évènements pour gérer les évenements "handle" + le nom de l'évènement "click" etc Sometimes in React, we give a name to the events to handle them. we always start with the keyword 'handle', then what we handle.
+For example => handleChange (handle + onChange)...